-There are several things I do when I know the unseasonal temperatures are on the way.
+There are several things I do when it gets hot.

-* I also use shade cloth and can move more trees under the shade cloth during hot spells; covering the top and sides of the shaded are can make a big difference
+- I also use shade cloth and can move more trees under the shade cloth during hot spells; covering the top and sides of the shaded are can make a big difference

 Of course, it gets much warmer in other parts of the country and world.
 Am curious to hear from others about successful strategies for dealing with the heat.